Crawl Budget Optimization: 4 Simple Tips for Small Business Websites to Boost SEO

 - 2 min read

-Think of crawl budget as Google’s “time slot” for your site.
+Think of the crawl budget as Google’s “time slot” for your site.
 It determines how many pages Googlebot crawls and indexes during each visit.
-For small websites, this usually isn’t a huge concern , but as your site grows, crawl efficiency starts to matter more than you’d expect.
+For small websites, this usually isn’t a huge concern, but as your site grows, crawl efficiency starts to matter more than you’d expect.

 Why Should You Care?